Great Information

 What is Big Data?

 Data science progressed again when Henry Ford used analytical data to make improvements to his assembly line.
-The result was a revolution to the manufacturing industry worldwide; and, the phrase, “business analytics” was born.
+The result was a revolution in the manufacturing industry worldwide, and the phrase “business analytics” was born.

 What are the Benefits of 21st Century Workforce Analytics?